Tnarg27/Tnarg27-AWD-Seatwork-1-1-PG-25/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
   T-NARG is an interactive Player Leaderboard System designed to display and manage player scores, levels, and other related data.
-Users can view rankings, track player performance, and sort the leaderboard based on various criteria such as score, level, or name.
+Users can view rankings, track player performance, and sort the leaderboard based on various criteria such as score, level, or name and with an option to add and delete player.
 The platform provides a clean and simple user interface for easy navigation and management of player data.
 </div>

 <br />